 Four cases where floating nodes can happen when using the switch including the following

-How to avoid floating note while using MEMS switch?
+How to avoid floating node?

-IS MEMS switch lead free?
+Is the MEMS switch part lead free?

 Yes, the MEMS switch is lead free.
 It is a RoHS compliant part.
 The “Z” part of the model name signifies a lead free part.

 What is the MSL level of this part?

 Thanks for your suggestion.
 I will take your suggestion into account in the next data sheet update.

 Awesome - really very good performance; much better than what I was expecting for both frequency ends.